williamking1221/P2---Markov-Part-1/README.md

 gram = Computer Science is fun, length = 4, hash = 52791914
 ```

-You are also provided with JUnit tests (described later) that you can use to test your implementation.
+You are also provided with [JUnit tests](#junit-tests) that you can use to test your implementation.
 Expand the following sections for details on each of these methods.

 <details>
 <summary>Implement the Constructor</summary>

-The constructor for WordGram `public WordGram(String[] source, int start, int size)`
-should store `size` strings from the array `source`, starting at index `start` (of `source`) into a private `String` array instance variable `myWords` of the `WordGram` class.
-The array `myWords` should contain exactly `size` strings.
 There are three instance variables in `WordGram`:
 ```
 private String[] myWords;
 private String myToString;
 private int myHash;
 ```

-_**You must give each of these instance variables a value in the constructor.**_ Instance variable values given to `myToString` and `myHash`  will change when you implement the methods `.toString()` and `.hashCode()`, respectively. **In the code you clone, these are given values, you'll need to add Strings to `myWords`.**

-The constructor of a `WordGram` takes an array of strings as a parameter and copies `size` of these, starting at index `start`, into the instance variable `myWords`.
+The constructor for WordGram `public WordGram(String[] source, int start, int size)`
+should store `size` strings from the array `source`, starting at index `start` (of `source`) into the private `String` array instance variable `myWords` of the `WordGram` class.
+The array `myWords` should contain exactly `size` strings.

 For example, suppose parameter `words` is the array below, with "this" at index 0.

 | | | | | | | |
 | --- | --- | --- | --- | --- | --- | --- |